daleas0120/OLD_daleas0120.github.io/_projects/12_project.md

 By far the most extensive instrumentation project I undertook, and documented in my MS Physics thesis.

-As a reminder, Langmuir Blodgett deposition was pioneered by the work of <a href="https://en.wikipedia.org/wiki/Agnes_Pockels">Agnes Pockels</a> and <a href="https://en.wikipedia.org/wiki/Katharine_Burr_Blodgett">Katherine Blodgett</a>.
+Langmuir Blodgett deposition was pioneered by the work of <a href="https://en.wikipedia.org/wiki/Agnes_Pockels">Agnes Pockels</a> and <a href="https://en.wikipedia.org/wiki/Katharine_Burr_Blodgett">Katherine Blodgett</a>.
 The basic idea is to deposit a self-orienting monolayer on top of a polar subphase, then leverage the surface dynamics to transfer the monolayer to a substrate

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">